wayneeseguin/graft/doc/examples.md

 <a name="ex-basic"></a>
 ### Basic Example

-Here's a pretty broad example, that should cover all the functionality of spruce, to be used as a reference.
+Here's a pretty broad example, that should cover all the functionality of graft, to be used as a reference.

 If I start with this data: